-There is a wide variety of predominantly Christian denominations in the Forfar area, including another large Church of Scotland church grouping, with a team ministry, as well as a Roman Catholic Church, a Community Church and the Scotland ministers meet monthly.
+There is a wide variety of predominantly Christian denominations in the Forfar area, including another large Church of Scotland church grouping, with a team ministry, as well as a Roman Catholic Church, a Community Church and the Scotlish Episcopal Church.
+The three Church of Scotland ministers meet monthly.
 We have good links with the Community Church and join them for the latest Alpha course being run in the town.